kbelgadi/katacoda-scenarios/hello-world/step1.md

-This is your first step.

-A cluster install is in progress, please wait until it ends and all nodes become ready.
+A cluster install is in progress.
+Please wait until it ends.
+Then, all nodes should become ready.

 ## Task

+Now that then cluster is ready, we can begin exploring it.

 This is how you can list K8s nodes: